PRAB > News & Knowledge > Case Studies > Case Study: Cashing in Your Chips

 “I would say that if a company is producing in the neighborhood of a million pounds of chips each year, they need to seriously consider looking into this type of system,” says Marwan Hammouri, president and CEO.
 “Because if they haven’t, it’s likely that they’re throwing money away.”

-Massive Cincinnati CNC milling machine | Prab.com
+Massive Cincinnati Cnc Milling Machine | Prab.com

 This massive Cincinnati CNC milling machine cuts components to be mounted in the structures Brek provides to its aerospace customers.
 It requires a great deal of coolant and generates a huge amount of aluminum chips.